Flagship Titles

 The First Commercial Success

 Microchess 2.0 is historically significant as the first commercially successful microcomputer game and the first to sell more than 10,000 copies.
 The chess engine was originally written by Peter R. Jennings in 924 bytes of 6502 machine code for the MOS Technology KIM-1 single-board computer, completed on December 18, 1976.
-The PET version arrived in 1978, with a user interface (and an Atari version) contributed by Brad Templeton.
+The PET version arrived in 1978, with a user interface contributed by Brad Templeton.

 The $1,000 Offer

-When Jennings demonstrated Microchess to Chuck Peddle at the West Coast Computer Faire, Peddle offered $1,000 for the full rights to the game.
+When Jennings demonstrated Microchess to Chuck Peddle at the West Coast Computer Faire in April 1977, Peddle offered $1,000 for the full rights to the game.
 Jennings refused.
-By the end of 1978, Micro-Ware had earned over $1 million from Microchess sales.
+By the end of 1978, Micro-Ware had earned over $1 million from Microchess sales alone.
 The difference between accepting and refusing that offer is approximately $999,000.

 Funding VisiCalc

-The line runs directly from Microchess on a PET to the modern spreadsheet application.
+The line runs directly from Microchess on a PET to the modern spreadsheet application - and from Jennings’s refusal of Peddle’s $1,000 offer to the commercial software industry as it exists today.

 Videos